 Within the profession, there are many specialties, including orthopaedics, neurology, pediatrics, geriatrics, cardiopulmonary, hand rehabilitation, and sports physical therapy.
 Physical therapists work in acute-care and convalescent hospitals, rehabilitation centers, children's centers, private practice, athletic training and sports medicine programs, research institutions, school systems, and home-care agencies.

-The post-professional master of physical therapy program is a 11 month program designed for individuals with a bachelor's degree in physical therapy who wish to pursue advanced studies in their profession.
+The Master of Science in Rehabilitation Program (formerly the post-professional master of physical therapy program) is a 11 month program designed for individuals with a bachelor's degree in physical therapy who wish to pursue advanced studies in their profession.
 This program has a neuro-orthopaedic emphasis with a research minor.

 Admissions information and requirements